 IWRMP strategically aligns mentors with mentees.
 The structured format provides the highest level of support and regular engagement milestones, beginning with a thought-provoking training session and comprehensive guidance documents for mentors and mentees.

-The programme usually runs from April to October.
+The programme usually runs from March/April to September/October.
 Each mentee has at least six sessions with their mentor.
 The programme also offers webinars on additional leadership topics and opportunities for participants to connect and network.

 As mentees and mentors often hail from different places, communities and disciplines, the relationships also serve to reduce cross-cultural barriers.
 IWRMP promoters ensure that women from all continents participate, including from emerging markets.

-- This programme is aimed at mentees with at least five years’ experience, who have the potential to be the leaders of tomorrow.
+- This programme is aimed at mentees with at least five years’ experience in the mining sector post qualification (ideally 10+)

-- Compulsory: initial training session, 6 to 9 sessions with their mentor, session preparation and follow up work
+- Compulsory: initial training session, sessions with their mentor every 3-4 weeks, session preparation and follow up work

-- Optional: webinars and networking opportunities, programme finale celebration
+- Optional but highly encouraged: webinars and networking opportunities, programme finale celebration

-- At least 20 years’ experience (most of our mentors have 25+), with seniority and experience with mining companies/mining consultancies across all professions and industry roles
+- At least 25 years’ work experience, with seniority and experience with mining companies/mining consultancies across all professions and industry roles

 - Head of department, senior manager reporting to executive level/C-suite or any level above